embeddedTS/ts7800v2-utils/README.md

 System utilities for the TS-7800v2.
 These are:<br>

-    eth_phy_peekpoke, for accessing registers in the ethernet PHY.<br>
+    eth_phy_peekpoke, for accessing registers in the ethernet PHY.

-    peekpoke, for accessing memory and memory-mapped registers.<br>
+    peekpoke, for accessing memory and memory-mapped registers.

-    led7800, for controlling the status LEDs on the board.<br>
+    led7800, for controlling the status LEDs on the board.

-    rtc7800, for accessing the RTC.<br>
+    rtc7800, for accessing the RTC.

-    ts7800ctl, for accessing ADCs, WDT, and sleep function.<br>
+    ts7800ctl, for accessing ADCs, WDT, and sleep function.